iwasahighwayman/my-elusive-whale/README.md

 At first I felt defeated.

 But then I realized, that with 1.2V batteries, I could now wire 4 of them in series to achieve an average 4.8V supply to the back yard LEDs.
 Remember, it is much easier and more efficient to wire power supplies in series instead of parallel, since parallel requires the (Schottky) diodes.
-Although the power loss / waste is minimized due to Schottky diodes, it's still a loss in a battery powered system with limited recharging capabilities.
+Although the power loss/waste is minimized due to Schottky diodes, it's still a loss in a battery powered system with limited recharging capabilities.

 The new 1.2V Ni-MH devices also had other advantages:
 - A 1800 mAH battery (vs the previous 1200 mAH battery ... a 50% increase of battery storage capacity)
-- The solar cell / battery enclosures were approximately half the physical size and weight of the prior enclosures
+- The solar cell/battery enclosures were approximately half the physical size and weight of the prior enclosures
 - They were actually slightly less expensive than the prior units

+The circuitry and PCB of the new 1.2V Ni-MH solar battery was far simpler than the 4.2V Li-Ion solar battery.
+I could not find an explicit solar-to-battery charging regulator, nor was there an apparent way to "disconnect" the LED string driving terminals and circuitry from the solar cell and battery.

+However after a little thought, because the new circuitry was so much simpler (far fewer exteral active and passive components outside the integrated circuit controller vs the 4.2V Li-Ion solar battery), there is most-likely no "waste" of energy as whatever is converting the 1.2 (battery) and 1.4 (solar cell) volts to the 5 volts needed by the new IC, that is what is required to drive the LED string.
+The PCB contains a "5.1V" label along with an inductor marked "330" which I assume to mean 330 mH, along with what appears to be a surface-mount IC, most-likely a transistor (the markings are just too faint and small to discern) a couple diodes and a capacitor, suggesting some form of rudimentary boost voltage converter.
+The surface mount IC may be an explicit solar-to-battery charging regulator, but the connection pads on the PCB appear to be a different configuration from the "Shikues Foshan Blue Rocket Electric BRCL3130ME" 4.2V Li-Ion charging regulator, which makes sense as the two devices have completely different battery technologies and voltage/power characteristics.
+I may try to search some more, and find a higher power lamp and magnifying glass, to see if i can identify the IC.

+N.B.: Though my curiosity to identify the IC will be pursued, in some ways the outcome is moot.
+As will be shared shortly, I actually will need the LED string output drivers, as a Power On/Off button indicator.
+So any attempt to "strip" the PCB of unneeded components in the pursuit of improved power efficiency, is no longer an optional.
+All the components and all the functionality is required.
+But more on that in a bit.

 Rather than "jump all-in" and purchase four of the new 1.2V Ni-MH devices, I decided to just order a pair of two, and looked forward to performing the electronic autopsy to begin to understand how the devices worked upon arrival.